 All Heraldic Authorities retain their right to function though a Letters Patent granted by the British Monarch of the time.
 Currently these exist in Scotland, England and Canada while Ireland continued that right after succession, which was bolstered by an Act of the Irish Parliament in 2005.

 However, all heraldic groups remain individual in the eyes of the law and one jurisdiction will always take into account the jurisdiction and expertise of the other. e.g. a Canadian of Scottish descent would have any petition for arms discussed with the Lord Lyon.
 It also means that the use of the false arms (LLC) shown above remain illegal in Canada.
-A situation easily checked by contacting: Chief Herald of Canada, Canadian Heraldic Authority, Rideau Hall, 1 Sussex Drive, Ottawa ON K1A 0A1, CANADA, which has been done previously.
+This situation is easily checked by contacting the Chief Herald of Canada, Canadian Heraldic Authority, Rideau Hall, 1 Sussex Drive, Ottawa ON K1A 0A1, CANADA, which has been done previously.

 However, prior 1672, history shows that Arms were used by many individuals, including by those deemed unworthy to use them.
 To bring order to the heraldic process in Scotland, Charles II required the then Lord Lyon King of Arms, Sir Charles Erskine of Cambo, Baronet, to record all known Arms on a Register of All Arms and Bearings in Scotland.